 This post may contain affiliate links.
 Please read our disclosure policy.

-This homemade Alfredo Sauce recipe is super simple, tastes like you slaved over it, and is delicious with all kinds of pasta.
-We especially love it with Tortellini or Chicken Alfredo Stuffed Shells.
-For a unique spin on a classic, try my creamy Pumpkin Alfredo.
+Try this homemade Alfredo sauce with Broccoli Tortellini Alfredo or Chicken Alfredo Stuffed Shells.
+Or for a unique spin on a classic, try my creamy Pumpkin Alfredo.

 • Butter – Real butter, not margarine.